rdavidzhong/my-test-website2/README.md

 ./launch.sh

-2. To update your local folder with you Github account
+2. To update your local folder with your Github account

 ./sync.sh